|Distance||514 miles (829 km)|

 When planning trips to Thalys destinations, consider checking back for offers on train tickets.
 Speak to the Customer Care team at the Omio help centre for cancellations or changes to your ticket from Antwerp to Cologne.

-Travel by train between Amsterdam, Netherlands and Milan, Italy is: Partially open.
+Travel between Amsterdam, Netherlands and Milan, Italy by train is: Partially open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Netherlands
+International entry status: Entry is partially open for citizens and permanent residents of Netherlands

 The government of Netherlands has imposed these measures to reduce the spread of COVID-19: